Trump-Russia figure Stefan Halper to skip public appearance

 The hosting group, the Cambridge Security Initiative, announced on its website: “news update — due to ill health, Professor Halper is unable to attend the ISI conference this year.”

-While at Cambridge in 2016, Mr. Halper initiated contact with George Papadopoulos, a Trump campaign adviser.
+While at Cambridge in 2016, Mr. Halper initiated contact with Trump campaign volunteer Carter Page and George Papadopoulos, a Trump campaign adviser.
 He offered Papadopoulos $3,000 to write a report on energy policy.

 He also introduced him to a flirtatious office associate who engaged Papadopoulos in talk about Russian computer hacking.